andrewmcodes/andrewm.codes/src/_pages/md/colophon.md

 permalink: /colophon/
 no_index: false
 date: "2022-01-29T12:27:25.003Z"
-last_modified_at: "2022-01-29T17:01:41.381Z"
+last_modified_at: "2022-01-29T22:35:16.442Z"
 ---

 ## Typography

-I am using [IBM Plex Sans][1] on this site, a nice variable font.
+I am using [IBM Plex Sans][1] on this site, a nice variable font, that I am self hosting.
 For markdown pages, I am using [the Tailwind CSS typography plugin][2] with a few modifications.

 ## Technologies